The 15 Best Corn Mazes in Georgia (Haunted Mazes, Kids Mazes & More)

 Located in Jasper GA (where Mt Oglethorpe marks the beginning of Georgia’s Blue Ridge Mountains), this farm has over 20 years of experience in agriculture and agritourism.

 On Saturday nights in Fall, guests to the Yahoo Corn Maze are supplied with a flashlight to help them find their way out under the cover of darkness.
-You can also check out their Haunted Hay Ride for more spooky fun.
+You can also check out their Haunted Treasure Forest Hayride, which is family and kid friendly.

-During these nighttime hours, the farm hosts a traditional marshmallow and weenie roast.
-But their corn maze is just as popular during daytime hours, which are 10AM-6PM daily from September 18 to October 31.
+But their corn maze is just as popular during daytime hours, which are 10AM-6PM daily from September 16 to October 31.

 READ MORE: Fall in the Mountains of North Georgia: 25 Places to See Fall Colors